 Depending on the portal platform, tenders are either advertised from one central database or from individualised databases sorted by authority (or group of authorities).

-ProContract for example, is the most popular tender portal in the UK and gives access to all tenders published on centrally and using only one login.
+ProContract for example, is the most popular tender portal in the UK and gives access to all tenders, centrally via a single login.
 In-Tend on the other hand, segregates tenders by purchasing authority into individual sub-domains.
 This means that you need to register separately on multiple different versions of the site in order to access tenders from different authorities.

 Each portal has it’s own merits and pitfalls and it’s important that you know how to use them all.
 Some can take a while to grasp, while others are fairly intuitive.
 A top tip from us however would be to manage your usernames and passwords wisely.
 You’ll certainly end up with a lot of them!